 Which One is Better – Salary + Commission or Straight Commission?

 Let’s say you have two offers on a sales job.
 One is paying commissions only and the other offers a base salary and commission.
 What do you go for?
-We discuss the pros and cons of each payment model and you can decide from there.
+Is it better to get paid with salary plus commission, or straight commissions?
+Here's a helpful list of the pros and cons of each model that you can use to help you decide.

 1. Understand Your Customers and the Sales Process